The Green Berets (film): Cast

+The film was notable in its casting of George Takei, who was then a regular character on the series Star Trek.
+As a result of Takei joining the film's cast, he missed filming nearly a third of the episodes of Star Trek season 2.
+His lines were subsequently rewritten for the character of Pavel Chekov, played by actor Walter Koenig.
+Koenig, who was originally cast as a rarely speaking background character, grew into one of the major Star Trek leads due to Takei's absence, leading to Chekov becoming a regular character in both the original series and subsequent films.

 Production

 Pre-production

 Columbia Pictures, having bought the book's pre-publication film rights, was not able to produce a script that the Army would approve, while producer David L. Wolper, who also tried to buy the same rights, could not obtain financing to make the movie.
 A screenplay was written by George Goodman who had served with the Special Forces in the 1950s as a military intelligence officer and had written a 1961 article about the Special Forces called The Unconventional Warriors in Esquire magazine.
 Columbia sent Goodman to South Vietnam for research.
 Robin Moore felt the Pentagon pressured Wolper into breaking an agreement with Moore.
 Wolper acquired the rights to film The Devil's Brigade, an account of the World War II 1st Special Service Force, in 1965 and produced that film instead.

 The final film's origins began in June 1966 with a trip by John Wayne to South Vietnam, and his subsequent decision to produce a film about the Army special forces deployed there as a tribute to them.
 Wayne was a steadfast supporter of American involvement in the war in Vietnam.
 He co-directed the film, and turned down the "Major Reisman" role in The Dirty Dozen to do so.